lost-egg/lost-egg.github.io/social-influence.md

 {:#resolve}
 Your **Resolve** is the difficulty for social influence rolls against you.
 It's ([Wits + Integrity] ÷ 2).
 You don't have to apply your Resolve if you want to accept social influence.

 You can increase your Resolve against an influence roll by using an Intimacy that would resist the influence.
 You can't use the same Intimacy again to resist the same issue from the same character in a story.

-Each Intimacy increases Resolve by (level + 1) against influence that opposes it, or reduces Resolve by (level) against influence that aligns with it.
-If multiple Intimacies conflict, apply all their modifiers cumulatively.
+If one of your Intimacies would oppose an influence roll, it increases your Resolve by (intensity + 1) against the roll.
+On the other hand, if one of your Intimacies would support the influence roll, it reduces your Resolve by (intensity) against the roll.
+If more than one Intimacy would oppose the roll, or more than one Intimacy would support the roll, apply the most relevant Intimacy based on the situation.
+If Intimacies both oppose and support the roll, apply both of their modifiers cumulatively.

 If social influence succeeds against your Resolve and you still want to reject it, you can spend 1wp to: